-The Academic Staff Union of Universities (ASUU), yesterday in Abuja at a press briefing strongly condemned the decision of the Kogi State Governor, Yahaya Bello to proscribe the Kogi state university branch of the association, describing the decision as not only anti-labour but a flagrant violation of the constitution which he had sworn to uphold.
+The Academic Staff Union of Universities (ASUU), on Monday in Abuja strongly condemned the decision of the Kogi state governor, Yahaya Bello, to proscribe the Kogi State University branch of the association, describing the decision as not only anti-labour but a flagrant violation of the constitution which he had sworn to uphold.

-He said,”it is appalling and grossly disappointing the Kogi State University has become a ghost of its former self due to historical neglect and gross under funding;’’
+He said “it is appalling and grossly disappointing that Kogi State University has become a ghost of its former self due to historical neglect and gross under funding.’’

-On the claim by the state government that it had paid over 90% staff salary and upgraded the state of infrastructure of the university, the union said the government had only spent N371.8million out of the N1.3billion that was budgeted, while the varsity has been able to access 67% of TEFUND intervention between 2009 and 2011.
+On the claim by the state government that it had paid over 90 percent staff salary and upgraded the state of infrastructure of the university, the union said the government had only spent N371.8million out of the N1.3billion that was budgeted, while the varsity has been able to access 67 percent of TEFUND intervention fund between 2009 and 2011.

-He further dismissed the claim that government had paid salaries, saying that the claim is a mere fallacy and that as at June this year, 64 members of the union were still owed 14 months’ salaries while some other employees of the university have not been paid for over a year now.
+It further dismissed the claim that government had paid salaries saying that the claim is sheer fallacy and that as at June this year, 64 members of the union were still owed 14 months’ salary while some other employees of the university have not been paid for over a year now.

-The union maintained that it will continue to pursue dialogue and partner with concerned efforts of Kogi State elders and the leadership of the Nigeria Labour Congress towards resolving the impasse.
+The union maintained that it will continue to pursue dialogue and partner with concerned efforts of Kogi state elders and the leadership of the Nigeria Labour Congress (NLC) towards resolving the impasse.

-The Daily Times recalls that Kogi State Government had late last month proscribed the activities of the state varsity branch of ASUU, after a protracted disagreement with the union.
+Recall that the Kogi state government had late last month proscribed the activities of the state varsity branch of ASUU after a protracted disagreement with the union.